11 Cheap Ways to Block Heat from Windows or Doors

 As temperatures rise during the summer months, home and apartment dwellers often find themselves struggling to keep their homes cool without breaking the bank.

-One effective way to beat the heat is by blocking it from entering through windows or doors.
+One effective way to beat the heat is by blocking it from entering through windows or doors in the first place.

 While there are many expensive solutions available, such as installing new energy-efficient windows or investing in a high-end air conditioning unit, there are also several cheap and easy ways to go about this.

-Some solutions are certainly more attractive than others, and if looks aren’t important, you can block heat almost for free.
+Some solutions are certainly more attractive than others, and if looks aren’t important, you can block heat almost for free (which we will cover).

 In this article, we’ll explore some of the most effective and affordable options for keeping your home cool and comfortable all summer long.